 Advocating for children with food allergies and asthma is a great way to spread awareness during National Asthma and Allergy Awareness Month.
-We invite you to help us take action on Advocacy Action Day!
+We invite you to help us take action on Local Advocacy Action Day!

 These numbers show us how many people in the U.S. are managing food allergies and asthma.
 But they don’t show the impact these diseases have on families, their quality of life, and their communities.

 We need more than just health care policies.
 We need lawmakers to consider the health of children with food allergies and asthma in all policies.
 We need action in our local communities too.
 People managing food allergies and asthma need the following to live healthy and full lives:

 - Clean air

 - Healthy homes